 Shakespeare's *itches: The Musical is poet and songwriter Susanna Rich's new one-woman, audience-interactive performance—giving voice to the bard's women.
 It is comprised of a series of songs from the perspectives of his female characters—including "The Dark Lady Talks Back," a duet between Desdemona and Nicole Brown Simpson, and Kate's paean to masochism.
 Directed by Ernest Wiggins and accompanied by Don Fast.
 Alyson Cohen, Production Assistant.

-Opening night will be April 23 at Oradell Public Library, and it will play at Kean University on May 7 and 8.
+Opening night was April 23 at Oradell Public Library, and it played at Kean University on May 7 and 8.

 Adjunct Professor Bill Mesce has a new book out: Reel Change: The Changing Nature of Hollywood, Hollywood Movies, and the People Who Go To See Them.